5 Critical Mistakes That Can Derail Your VA Disability Claim

 Solutions:

-- Respond promptly to all VA communications and requests for evidence.
+• Respond promptly to requests for additional clinical documentation.

 Common Issues: